xbach/docs/trezor-tech/api-workflows.rst

 =============

 In general, the API implements a simple request-response protocol.
-The device sends a request to the device sends back a response.
+The computer sends a request to the device and the device sends back a response.
 The response can be a simple `Success` message, a `Failure` message, or an answer to the request giving the requested data.
-However, the response can also be a request from the device to the computer, e.g., for entering the PIN, the passphrase or giving some other information.
+Moreover, the response can be a request from the device to the computer, e.g., for entering the PIN, the passphrase or giving some other information.
 In that case the computer should send the corresponding `Ack` packet to answer the request and wait for another response.

 Initialize/Features
 -------------------